ryanjv755/opensignalreport/README.md

     * Ensure the APRS-K1 PRO cable is functioning and its Auto PTT is triggering.

 ## Future Possible Functionality
-(Keep the list from before or customize it)
-* Implement a software squelch before VAD.
 * More precise SNR/S-meter calculations.
 * Web interface/dashboard.
 * Database logging (e.g., SQLite).